 At the Show

-- Tickets may be picked up by the chaperone whose name is on the order starting 1 hour before show time.
+- Tickets should be picked up by the chaperone whose name is on the order starting 1 hour before show time.
 If another adult will be picking up the tickets, please notify our Box Office staff ahead of time.

 Who is eligible for Student Group rates?

 We would love to perform more for students, but as an outdoor summer festival we are extremely limited in what we can offer to schools in June and September.
-We invite school groups who can’t attend one of our Student Matinees to take advantage of our regular Group rates or our Global BC Youth Rate to come to a regularly scheduled performance during our Festival.
+We invite school groups who can’t attend one of our Student Matinees to take advantage of our regular Group rates or Global BC Youth Rate to come to a regularly scheduled performance during our Festival.

-We can’t make the matinee or evening performances.
 Can the performances be offered earlier in the day to better accommodate busy student schedules?

-Is there a deadline for submitting a booking request?
+What is the deadline for submitting a booking request?

 We’ve been put on a waiting list.
 What are our options?

 We keep schools on a waiting list and contact them if spaces become available.
 There may be tickets available for other performances, so it’s worth checking with us.
-We also invite students to attend the Festival at any other time throughout the season at the Global BC Youth Rate (Note: infants and children under 6 years of age are not permitted, and patrons under 14 must be accompanied by an adult).
+We also invite students to attend the Festival at any other time throughout the season at the Global BC Youth Rate (Please note: infants and children under 6 years of age are not permitted, and patrons under 14 must be accompanied by an adult).